Trinity Lakes AVA: History

 The majority of the Trinity Lakes viticultural area is located within the Trinity Lake unit of the Whiskeytown-Shasta-Trinity National Recreation Area.
 This unit includes both Trinity Lake and the smaller Lewiston Lake, and according to the petition, the region surrounding both lakes is commonly known as the Trinity Lakes area.
-Built in the late 1950's and filled by 1961, the larger man-made lake was originally named Trinity Lake, but later renamed Clair Engle Lake after the sudden death of longtime local resident, politician and United States Senator of California, Clair Engle in 1964.
+Built in the late 1950s and filled by 1961, the larger man-made lake was originally named Trinity Lake, but later renamed Clair Engle Lake after the sudden death of longtime local resident, politician and United States Senator of California, Clair Engle in 1964.
 However, area residents still continued to refer to the lake preferring its original name.
-The petition notes that a grassroots movement sought to revert to the lake’s original name and mentioned that Clair Engle Lake road signs often disappeared shortly after being posted.
-In September 1997, the U.S. Congress and the President made it official with the passage and approval of legislation reverting the reservoir name back to “Trinity Lake.”
+The petition notes that a grassroots movement sought to revert to the lake's original name and mentioned that Clair Engle Lake road signs often disappeared shortly after being posted.
+In September 1997, the U.S. Congress and the President made it official with the passage and approval of legislation reverting the reservoir name back to "Trinity Lake."

 There is very little historic viticultural data since the reservoir covered the majority of farm land in the Trinity Valley, which for the previous one hundred years had been cattle pasture and hay fields.
 The Trinity Lakes viticultural area was developed only after the completion of the two man-made lakes in the early 1960s as the climate-modlity study was done for the East Fork Valley in the north end of the Trinity Lake area.
 It began when Trinity Center native, Keith Groves, who grew up on the family ranch, went to work at his cousin's Fresno winery after graduating from Trinity High School.
 The job instilled his interest to enroll in Viticulture and Enology at Fresno State.
 While in school he had to do a feasibility study on a vineyard site and selected the family ranch.
-No grapes had ever been grown in Trinity County so the presumption was that they couldn’t be grown, but Keith's study revealed quite the opposite.
+No grapes had ever been grown in Trinity County so the presumption was that they couldn't be grown, but Keith's study revealed quite the opposite.
 The tolerating "lake effect" on the surrounding valleys provided an opportunity to grow wine grapes.
 This got his father, Mark, interested enough to plant 2 acre of wine grapes in 1981.
 Their efforts became the bonded winery, Alpen Cellars, in 1984, currently cultivating four vineyards on 30 acre.